 Throughout his career, Adam Dailey has been known to create his own unique path to success.
-A former professional athlete, Dailey is also an accomplished entrepreneur, business leader, investor, traveler and speaker.
+A former professional athlete, Dailey is also an accomplished investor, entrepreneur, business leader, traveler and speaker.

 Dailey grew up running as many small businesses as he could, but launched his first million dollar company, Ludus Sports, in 2003.
 He relocated to Greece, where he set up shop for the 2004 Summer Games and hosted hundreds of Olympic tourists.
 By 2012, the company’s annual revenues exceeded $7 million.
 Ludus earned a spot on the prestigious Inc. 500 list and was named as one of San Diego’s Best Places to Work and Fastest Growing Businesses.
 He also lost $1 million in 17 days during the 2012 London Olympics.

 In 2013, Dailey sold the company and within months, he realized he was burned out.
 So he began his next adventure: a sabbatical trip around the world.
-What made Dailey’s journey unusual was the fact that he brought along his family — that included four kids (all under the age of seven)!
+What made Dailey’s journey unusual was the fact that he brought along his family — which included four kids (all under the age of seven)!

 Dailey has been featured in the Wall Street Journal, Sports Business Journal, USA Today and the New York Times.
-He is a crowd favorite and has spoken to groups at Inc. Magazine, Entrepreneur Organization and the San Diego Business Journal (among others).

-Dailey earned his MBA from the University of Arkansas, where he was an 5 Time All-American runner.
+Dailey earned his MBA from the University of Arkansas, where he was an 5 Time NCAA All-American runner.
 As a Razorback, Dailey was a member of Nine (9) NCAA Championship teams in the winningest program in collegiate sports.
 He won two individual SEC titles in the 10,000 meter run and competed at the 2000 U.S. Olympic Trials in the 10,000 meters (where his time of 28:34 ranked him #12 in the country that year).